-Connecticut foreclosures are either by sale (where the court orders the home sold and the proceeds paid to the foreclosing party to satisfy the outstanding debt) or strict foreclosure (where the court transfers title to the home directly to the foreclosing party without a foreclosure sale).
-Conn.
-Gen. Stat. § 49-24.
+Connecticut foreclosures are either by sale (the court orders the home sold and the proceeds paid to the foreclosing bank to satisfy the outstanding debt) or strict foreclosure (the home's title transfers directly to the bank without a foreclosure sale).
+(Conn.
+Gen. Stat. § 49-24).

-Assistance for homeowners facing foreclosure.
-Borrowers who have suffered a financial hardship due to circumstances beyond their control may apply through the Connecticut Housing Finance Authority for emergency mortgage assistance payments.
-Assistance is in the form of a loan secured by a fixed-rate, mortgage (which is subordinate to the first mortgage) on the homeowner’s residence.
-Conn.
-Gen. Stat. §§ 8-265cc to 8-265kk.
+Borrowers who have suffered a financial hardship due to circumstances beyond their control may apply for help from the Connecticut Housing Finance Authority.
+The Emergency Mortgage Assistance Program (EMAP) provides money to help homeowners catch up or stay current with mortgage payments.
+EMAP assistance is in the form of a loan secured by a fixed-rate mortgage that’s subordinate to the first mortgage on the homeowner’s residence.
+(Conn.
+Gen. Stat. §§ 8-265cc to 8-265kk).

 When the borrower can redeem in a foreclosure by sale.
 The borrower can redeem the home up until the court confirms the sale.

 When the borrower can redeem in a strict foreclosure.
 In a strict foreclosure, the court will set a specific date, known as a Law Day, which is the last date that the borrower can redeem the home.
+You may file a motion asking the court to extend the Law Day, but the motion must be filed and heard before the Law Day.
+If you aren’t sure when your Law Day is scheduled to happen, call the court clerk or talk to a foreclosure attorney.
 (To get details on redemption rights in Connecticut, see Nolo’s article If I lose my home to foreclosure in Connecticut, can I get it back?)

-When the total mortgage debt exceeds the foreclosure sale price, the difference is called a “deficiency.”
-Some states allow the lender to seek a personal judgment (called a “deficiency judgment”) against the borrower for this amount, while other states prohibit deficiency judgments with what are called anti-deficiency laws.
+When the total mortgage debt exceeds the foreclosure sale price, the difference is called a deficiency.
+Some states allow the bank to seek a personal judgment—called a deficiency judgment—against the borrower for this amount.
+Other states prohibit deficiency judgments with anti-deficiency laws.

-The foreclosing party can also get a deficiency judgment in a strict foreclosure.
-In a strict foreclosure, the lender may seek a deficiency judgment against the borrower within 30 days after the expiration of the redemption period (that is, 30 days after the Law Day).
+The foreclosing bank can also get a deficiency judgment in a strict foreclosure.
+In a strict foreclosure, the bank may seek a deficiency judgment against the borrower within 30 days after the expiration of the redemption period (that is, 30 days after the Law Day).
 The deficiency judgment will be limited to the difference between the total outstanding debt and the property’s fair market value, as determined by the judge.
-Conn.
-Gen. Stat. § 49-14.
-(For a summary of the deficiency law in Connecticut, see Connecticut Laws on Post-Foreclosure Deficiency Judgments.)
+(Conn.
+Gen. Stat. § 49-14).

 In Connecticut, the eviction is part of the foreclosure action whether it is a foreclosure by sale or strict foreclosure.
-If the foreclosed homeowners do not vacate (leave) the property after the sale or the Law Day, the foreclosing party can ask the court for an order of ejectment, which allows a state marshal to remove the homeowners and their possessions from the premises.
-Conn Gen. Stat. §§ 49-26, 49-22.
+If the foreclosed homeowners don’t vacate the property after the sale or the Law Day, the foreclosing bank (which is, generally, the new owner of the property following the foreclosure) can ask the court for an order of ejectment, which allows a state marshal to remove the homeowners and their possessions from the premises.
+(Conn.
+Gen. Stat. §§ 49-26, 49-22).